oerpli/MONitERO/sql/readme.md

     * If an input (ring) has only one output with undetermined status, the output is set to `real` for the input in question.
 Every other reference to the output in question is marked as `mixin`.
 Iterated until convergence
     * Look for identical rings of size n that appear n times.
 All members have to be spent.
 Set to `spent` and all other references to `mixin`
     * Iterate both steps until convergence
-* Fork Analysis: If there is a hardfork of Monero, some key images may occur on both blockchains (fork & XMR).
+* Fork Analysis: If there is a hardfork of Monero, some key images may occur on multiple blockchains (e.g. fork & XMR).
 This can be exploited to identify the real output being spent in the transaction.
 Use as follows:
-    * Export forked blockchains starting from fork block to some folder, e.g. `<CURRENCY>_data` (there are scripts for thsi in the `tx_exporter` folder)
+    * Export forked blockchains starting from `<fork block>` to some folder, e.g. `<CURRENCY>_data` (there are scripts for this in the `tx_exporter` folder)
+    * If you want to analyze XMR, XMV and XMO, skip these steps:
-    * If there is no definition file for the <CURRENCY>, copy the `defs_xmo.sql` file and rename it to `defs_<CURRENCY>.sql` and update the variables as specified in the comments there
+        * If there is no definition file for the `<CURRENCY>`, copy the `defs_xmo.sql` file and rename it to `defs_<CURRENCY>.sql` and update the variables as specified in the comments there
-    * Add the fork height of <CURRENCY> in the function definition in `0_run_fork_analysis.sql`
+        * Add the fork height of <CURRENCY> in the function definition in `0_import_fork.sql` (this file can be run separately via `psql -f 0_import_fork.sql -v currency=defs_<CURRENCY>.sql`, if you want to skip the whole analysis for the time being)
+        * Modify `fork_analysis.sql` to include the additional currency, then save all files
-    * Save all files and run `psql -f 0_run_fork_analysis.sql -v currency=defs_<CURRENCY>.sql`
+    * Run `psql -f fork_analysis.sql`
 * Output Merging:
     * If a transaction references two different outputs of previous transactions in two rings, it can often be assumed, that these two outputs are the real inputs of that transaction.
 * ~~CSV Import~~: [Deprecated]